 When applying to a real internship, a company would never ask you to pay them to learn more or even just to apply.
 This should only happen if you’re hiring a job placement agency to find an internship.
 Otherwise, you should never have to pay to apply for an internship or learn more about it.

 Companies are usually transparent about what the internship expectations are and what the company is looking for, so don’t fall into this trap of spending money unnecessarily.

 Read the job description, requirements, expectations, and experience required for the internship.
 Does anything strike you as odd?
 Does the offer sound too good to be true?
 If it does, there’s probably something fishy.
-Make sure to look at information on what you will gain from the internship, who will be mentoring or working with you, and how you’ll be compensated (paid, school credit, quantifiable skills?).
+Make sure to look at information on what you'll gain from the internship, who'll be mentoring or working with you, and how you’ll be compensated (paid, school credit, quantifiable skills?).

 Seventy percent of the internships are unpaid in the U.S. Usually, these are with small to medium size employers.
 Make sure the company truly invests in your development so you are not taken advantage of.
 Internships that mention mentoring, networking, building on specific skills, or seem to have an interest in the intern’s professional development are usually safe bets.

 On the flip side, if a company promises unrealistic pay or bonuses for interning with them, be weary.
 Most internships are unpaid and those that are paid won’t have you walking out the door with six figures.
 According to data on Indeed, one of the biggest job boards in the U.S., the average salary for an intern in the U.S. is $12.84 an hour.
 While larger companies based in cities with high cost of living or with more robust internship programs can offer closer to $20 an hour, anything substantially higher than the national average should raise suspicion.
 For a more in-depth look at how much you should expect to be paid, take a look at this table that breaks down salary by degree and year toward completion of that degree.

 Uncovering a fake internship.